NEURO-OPHTHALMOLOGY FACULTY

 215-349-8460

 Dr. Liu, a Professor of Neurology and Ophthalmology, received his medical degree from Columbia University.
-He completed a neurology residency at the Harvard-Longwood Neurology Program and a fellowship at the Bascom-Palmer Eye Institute, University of Miami.
+He completed a neurology residency at the Harvard-Longwood Neurology Program and a neuro-ophthalmology fellowship at the Bascom-Palmer Eye Institute, University of Miami.
 Although he sees both adult and children with neuro-ophthalmic problems, his special interest is in pediatric neuro-ophthalmology.
-He was appointed Division Chief in 2012 and the Raymond G. Perelman Endowed Chair in Pediatric Neuro-Ophthalmology at the Children's Hospital of Philadelphia in 2015.
+He has been at Penn and the Children's Hospital of Philadelphia (CHOP) since 1993.
+He was appointed Division Chief in 2012 and then the Raymond G. Perelman Endowed Chair in Pediatric Neuro-Ophthalmology at the CHOP in 2015.
 His clinical research interests include optic pathway gliomas, pediatric pseudotumor cerebri syndrome, and optic neuritis in children.

 Kenneth S. Shindler, MD,